 Synchronous Generator Transients

 That’s all about Synchronous Generator Capability Curves I have mentioned each and everything related to Synchronous Generator Capability Curves.
-If you have any query ask in comments.
+If you have any query ask in the comments.
 See you in next tutorial.

 I would like to thank you for the efforts you have put in writing this blog.
 I am hoping the same high-grade blog post from you in the upcoming also.
 Actually your creative writing abilities has inspired me to get my own blog now.
 Actually the blogging is spreading its wings fast.
 Your write up is a great example of it.